Smartwyre/platform-engineer-assessment/README.md

 ## Submission

+To submit your solution:
+* Clone this repo
-To submit your solution you can either fork this repo, or commit the code to your own public repo.
+* Commit your finished solution to your own repo
+* Grant `scollins-smartwyre`, `andysbolton` and `scooney-smartwyre` access to your clone your repo for review